Space odysseys | Pictures | Reuters

 This images as observed by the NASA's Wide-field Infrared Survey Explorer (WISE), released on March 14, 2012, shows the central bright cloud of dust which is the blast wave moving through interstellar space heating up dust as it goes.
 The blast wave...more

 This images as observed by the NASA's Wide-field Infrared Survey Explorer (WISE), released on March 14, 2012, shows the central bright cloud of dust which is the blast wave moving through interstellar space heating up dust as it goes.
 The blast wave travels fast -- at an average speed of about 11,000 miles per second (18,000 kilometers per second).
 By the time WISE took this image, the blast wave has expanded out to about a distance of 21 light-years from the original explosion.
 The flash of light from the explosion, traveling at the speed of light, has covered well over 300 light-years.
 The orange-colored echoes further out from the central remnant are from interstellar dust that was heated by the supernova flash centuries after the original explosion.
-The colors used in this image represent specific wavelengths of infrared light.
-Blue and cyan (blue-green) represent light emitted predominantly from stars at wavelengths of 3.4 and 4.6 microns.
-Green and red represent light mostly emitted by dust at 12 and 22 microns, respectively.
 REUTERS/NASA/JPL-Caltech/UCLA/Handout

-The aurora borealis is seen over campers in the snow in Chugach mountain range, outside the town of Valdez, east of Anchorage April 21, 2012.
-REUTERS/Yuriko Nakao
+A general view of the aurora borealis near the city of Tromsoe in northern Norway January 25, 2012.
+REUTERS/Rune Stoltz Bertinussen/Scanpix

-The aurora borealis is seen over campers in the snow in Chugach mountain range, outside the town of Valdez, east of Anchorage April 21, 2012.
-REUTERS/Yuriko Nakao
+A general view of the aurora borealis near the city of Tromsoe in northern Norway January 25, 2012.
+REUTERS/Rune Stoltz Bertinussen/Scanpix

 Next Slideshows